 If you have some serious cash to drop, consider the Tinker Bell Tree House from Tiny Town Studios.
 It's technically cheating, as the structure is centered on a tree made of concrete, but it's hard to argue with the final product.
 From the outside, it looks like a house straight out of the shire surrounded by an ample deck.
 Inside, there's enough room for five kids to have a backyard campout, along with running water and electric lights.

 Less a treehouse than a treehouse-themed playground, this playset does give kids an elevated place to play in the backyard, which is a big part of a treehouse's appeal, after all.
 It's especially great if you don't have a solid backyard tree but want to give your kids the next best thing.
-A climbing surface, roper ladder, tic-tac-toe game, two slides, and even a swingset comprise this ready-to-assemble kit, which gives kids no shortage of options.
+A slide, rock climbing wall, ladder, and three different platforms comprise this set, which has to be assembled but features an accompanying app with step-by-step directions.

 The Best Treehouse Plans

 This product is a digital download of two different plans —depending on if you have one or two trees to build with.
 Either way, you'll end up with a snug treehouse that packs three windows and an awesome trap door entryway into its 28-square-foot frame.
 A smaller design means this treehouse is cheaper and easier to build.

 This treehouse plan is centered on an 8-by-8-foot platform that supports a 41-square-foot treehouse, with the rest of the space dedicated for a balcony.
 The roof cleverly hangs over the door to the treehouse, keeping it dry and making it a great place to read while listening to the rain.